Give2Peer/g2p-client-android/README.md

 This version leverages the full power of Material design, and provides tablet layouts as well as phone layouts.

-Two concurrent versions will probably be made for Android at this point, one fully native and the other as a webapp within a `WebView`.
+Another (concurrent) app named "Karma Web" (or something) will probably be made for Android at this point, as an HTML webapp within a `WebView`.
+Favorably in Dart, if it can be done.
-The second one will probably be cheap to code as we'll need an HTML webapp for FirefoxOs anyways.

-- [ ] Design a launcher icon.
-- [ ] Statistics
-- [ ] Propose deletion of items submitted by someone else. (tricky)

 1.0.0
 -----

-A version for everybody, working under API 10.
+A version for everybody, working as early as API 10 (Android 3.0 Gingerbread).

-This version (and all of 1.x.x) does not have a proper layout for tablets, and is ugly, but it has a very extensive hardware support, and will be kept published as fallback for users that are below API 21.
+This version (and all of `1.x.x`) will not have a proper layout for tablets, and will be ugly, but it will have a very extensive hardware support, and will be kept published as fallback for users that won't be able to run the `2.x.x`.

+- [ ] Design: a launcher icon. _(fake it 'til you make it)_
+- [ ] Feature: a whole activity dedicated to statistics of the server usage.
+- [ ] Feature: propose deletion of items submitted by someone else. (tricky)
-- [ ] Provide a lifespan to Items when adding them (allowed lifespans depend on the user level)
+- [ ] Feature: provide a lifespan to items I tag (lifespans depend on the user karmic level)
-- [ ] Require `https` servers.
-- [ ] Add french translation.
+- [ ] Translation: french.
-- [ ] Add spanish translation.
+- [ ] Translation: español.
-- [ ] Add a new Item offline, upload later.
+- [ ] Feature: add a new Item offline, upload later. (lots of work)
-- [ ] Warn the user that the app is unavailable during server maintenance.
+- [ ] Feature: warn the user that the app is unavailable during server maintenance.
-- [ ] Provide a means to easily send a bug report to developers.
+- [ ] Feature: easily send a bug report to developers on caught error.
+- [ ] Feature: some form of OAuth2
+- [ ] Setting: enable `https` protocol.

 0.4.0